 4.2 Be honest but positive

 This might sound obvious, but don’t claim skills that you don’t really possess.
 For instance, if you’ve never worked asynchronously with colleagues in different time zones, don’t pretend you have, as you will almost certainly struggle down the road.
-Also, don’t feel like you have to conceal that you want to work from home because, for example, it makes childcare easier – this is a perfectly valid reason to want to remote work, just make sure you frame the response positively, i.e., rather than, “working from an office is really detrimental to my family life,” say, “working from home makes it easier to manage my childcare.”
+Also, don’t feel like you have to conceal that you want to work from home because, for example, it makes childcare easier – this is a perfectly valid reason to want to work remotely, just make sure you frame the response positively, i.e., rather than, “working from an office is really detrimental to my family life,” say, “working from home makes it easier to manage my childcare responsibilities.”

 4.3 Show confidence and a willingness to learn